Nradionenko/DQE_Python_Homework/Classes_Homework_5/README.md

 Homework6: Modules.
 Run fromfile.py + pass file(s) in cmd OR main.py and select "Write from file" on the first step (in this case default source is used)
 The following logic is implemented:
-- NOTE: no parsing nor any calculations (like number of days till expiry etc) is applied to source file.
-Text is just taken as is whatever text is passed
 - user can pass path to source file(s) (to read from) in cmd as an argument, i.e. python fromfile.py C:/Users/my_source_file.txt
 - if no file path is passed, default path is used, which is path to 'source_text.txt', located in the /Classes_Homework_5/files.
 File name is configured in exec_utils/configs.ini
 - file path is then verified: in any exceptions caught, user is asked to provide valid file path manually.
 The same checks are performed against his input.